johanneskastl/patroni_vagrant_libvirt_ansible_on_SLES15/README.md

 # patroni_vagrant_libvirt_ansible_on_SLES15

 This Vagrant setup creates all that you need to start playing with [Patroni](https://github.com/zalando/patroni/).
-This means we have two Patroni nodes, one single node running etcd and another one running a haproxy, loadbalancing your PostgreSQL cluster.
+This means we have three VMs running Patroni, postgreSQL and etcd and another VM running haproxy, loadbalancing your PostgreSQL cluster.

+Patroni uses the etcd cluster, running on the same three nodes, to store the state of the PostgreSQL cluster.

 Default OS is SLES15 SP3, but that can be changed in the Vagrantfile.
 Please beware, this might break the ansible provisioning which was only tested with SLES15 SP3.